 food services and lunch

 District nursing staff (on site one day per week ) and a part-time health clerk provide students with vision and hearing screening (grades K, 2, 5, 6), and 1st grade boys-only color vision screening, and assist students who have physical impairment and health related problems.
 Information and guidance is provided to staff, parents, and students when medical conditions affect academic and social growth.
-A complete health and developmental history of a student is obtained when considering placement in the Resource Specialist Program.
+A complete health and developmental history of a student is obtained when considering placement in the Special Education Program.
 For further information, call IUSD Health Services Office at (949) 936-7920.

 It is vital that our site have complete and accurate records regarding student health issues.
 In order to enter public education in California, the following official immunization documents are required: Polio, DTP, MMR, Hepatitis B, and Varicella.
 A physical examination is required for kindergarten and 1st grade.
-The State now requires an oral health assessment by September 2, 2014 in either kindergarten or 1st grade, whichever is her/his first year in public school.

 Administration of Medicine